jonathan-poole/qs-admin-guide/docs/system_planning/review_architecture_scale_plan.md

 ## Goal
 {:.no_toc}

-The goal is to have documented Qlik architecture diagrams of n and n+1 deployments, as well as an understanding of high-level architectural concepts within Qlik.
+The goal is to have documented Qlik architecture diagrams of n and n+1 deployments*, as well as an understanding of high-level architectural concepts within Qlik.

 This is integral for: